MNnazrul/Learning-Tailwind-CSS/README.md

       - space-y-0: Eliminates vertical spacing between direct child elements.
       - space-x-6: Sets horizontal spacing between direct child elements.

+## Class - 03 : Hover and focus effect in tailwind.

+- Hover Styles: This prefix is used to apply styles when the mouse cursor is positioned over an element.
+It's a way to define how an element should appear or behave when it is being hovered.

+  - hover:scale-105: When the element is hovered over, it will be scaled to 105% of its original size.
+This adds a scaling effect on hover.
+  - duration-500: The scaling transition will take 500 milliseconds (0.5 seconds) to complete.
+This controls the speed of the scaling animation.
+  - hover:ring-green-600: Adds a green ring around the element when it is hovered over.
+The 600 in green-600 represents the shade or intensity of the green color.
+  - hover:text-white: Changes the text color to white when the element is hovered over.
+  - hover:border-transparent: Makes the border of the element transparent on hover.
+  - hover:bg-red-300: Changes the background color to a shade of red with an intensity of 300 when the element is hovered over.

+- Focus Styles: This prefix is used to apply styles when an element gains focus.
+Elements typically gain focus when they are selected, often using the keyboard (e.g., pressing the Tab key to navigate through interactive elements).

+  - focus:ring-2: Adds a 2px ring around the element when it is in focus.
+The ring appears when the element is selected, often with the keyboard.
+  - focus:ring-red-400: Specifies the color of the focus ring to be a shade of red with an intensity of 400.
+  - focus:ring-offset-2: Adds an offset to the focus ring, making it slightly larger than the element itself.
+The 2 specifies the size of the offset.

 - [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh
 - [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh